Translating Beowulf: Challenges

 Among the challenges noted by the translator Michael J. Alexander are whether to attempt a verse or prose rendering; how closely to stick to the original; and whether to make the language archaic, as indeed the original was, or to use distinctly modern phraseology.
 In addition, the original is both laconic and full of understatement.
 He wrote that "the blend of metre, syntax, diction and idiom in the artistic economy of the original can only be [achieved] by redistributing the rarer effects.
 Each line and sentence necessarily sacrifices some quality in the original.
 What you lose here, you hope to restore there."

 Verse or prose

 From the start, translators had reasons to put their versions of Beowulf into prose.
-The scholar of Old English literature writes that this was often but not always to aid study.
-Hugh Magennis John Mitchell Kemble's "literal" 1837 prose, forming the first complete version in modern English, was, like many that followed it, meant to assist readers in interpreting the Old English text that it accompanied.
+The scholar of Old English literature Hugh Magennis writes that this was often but not always to aid study.
+John Mitchell Kemble's "literal" 1837 prose, forming the first complete version in modern English, was, like many that followed it, meant to assist readers in interpreting the Old English text that it accompanied.
 Magennis notes that Kemble stressed the "differentness" of Beowulf as a reason for not attempting to make his translation smoother.